-Is sinus infection contagious?
-If you see someone coughing or with a stuffy nose, the first thing you think is to keep away from him/ her.
+Is a sinus infection contagious?
+If you see someone coughing or with a stuffy nose, the first thing you think about is to keep away from him/ her.
 But most of the time you fail to escape that.
 As a result, you wake up the next morning with a headache or runny nose.
 Most of the time, it gives problems for a few days and then goes off.

 Well, to get the answer to that question and all the other questions that are bothering you, you need to read the article carefully.
 Here you’ll not only clear all the doubts but also learn to maintain yourself properly if you or your loved ones have an infection.